wilsonmar/LoadRunner/js_date_lib.md

 Notes on dates written in C for LoadRunner is at http://www.solutionmaniacs.com/blog/2012/8/24/loadrunner-date-handling-2-of-3-c-datetime-functions.html

+However, you may want to reuse a library from a JavaScript developer.

 DateofBirth fields can be gen'd using JavaScript functions in a UI such as